colepeters/cpSublimeTextIcon/README.md

 ## Version notes

+1.2: Reduced the height of the I-bar.
+Added some extra weight to the 128pt icon to aid with clarity when displayed in the Dock.
+Darkened the dark icon a bit.

 1.1: Converted the tile from a rounded rectangle to a circle — more OSX friendly.
 Some subtle colour adjustments.
 Also added an outline to the light 16pt icon to aid visibility within OSX's list view.

 1.0.1: Converted the “st” type for 16pt icons to outlines